 MV Manta Queen 3 Overview

 There is a large sundeck outside and saloon inside for socializing and mealtimes.
 The diving platform is large, offering space for gearing up and jumping into the crystal-clear waters.
-Manta Queen 3 dives at The Similan Islands as well as the northern dive sites of Koh Bon, Koh Tachai and the world-famous Richelieu Rock.
-On the way back to port she stops off at one or two wrecks for the final dives of the trip.
-Diving at the Similan Islands on Manta Queen 3 is an unforgettable experience, due to the great crew, the ship’s size and facilities, the wonderful diving, and the friends you will make.
+From October 2022 Manta Queen 3 returns to the North Andaman, offering dives at The Similan Islands, Koh Bon, Koh Tachai and Richelieu Rock.
+Diving on Manta Queen 3 is an unforgettable experience, due to the great crew, the ship’s size & facilities, the wonderful diving, and the friends you will make.
 It really is a boat that compares in size, stability and lulxury with much more expensive others, but still offers the best-value liveaboard diving trips in Thailand.

 Nitrox (Enriched air) is available for those who are certified.
 Of course, taking part in a diving course aboard a liveaboard is very common, and Manta Queen 3 offers a range of PADI diving courses at unbeatable prices.

 The trip length for MQ3 is five days and five nights (5D/5N) to the Similan Islands & Richelieu Rock, with up to 19 dives.
 Other websites that show the trips to be 4D/4N or to the south are out of date.
 Plus any websites that claim the trips to be 6D/5N are misleading you.
 The departure is in the evening, with no diving that day.
 And the boat gets back late in the afternoon five days later.